-4. What benefits could implementing organizations gain by complying with the IATI standard?
+4. What benefits could implementing organisations gain by complying with the IATI standard?

 Publishing to IATI means sharing your activities with the wider sector, the press and the public.
 This wealth of data is used by researchers looking for collaborators, large iNGOs looking for new downstream partners and donors looking for trends in development cooperation spending.
 Publishing your data to IATI improves the accountability of your project but it can also help you gain future funds when IATI publishing crops up as a question at the due diligence stage with a new donor.

-5. What are the challenges that organizations face publishing data?
+5. What are the challenges that organisations face publishing data?

 6. What improvements do you want to see in IATI data?